Akshat4112/RecipeGenerator/README.md

 1. Web App: we create the web app using streamlit for easy access of the solution.
 2. Machine Learning Model: we have used GPT-2 model and leveraged it using recipe data toi generate recipes on certain ingredients.
 3. API Deployment: It is difficult to run GPT-2 model on a local system, so we have deployed it on EC2 and created the API on it using flask to setup the connection between API and web app.
-4. RelaxNG: We also created RelaxNG schema which is compact and simple but effective in contrast to XML.
+4. RelaxNG: We also created RelaxNG schema which is compact and simple and more natural representation of the document's structure.
 5. Python Libraries: We have used various python libraries to support our objective such as pandas, lxml, sklearn, numpy, matplotlib, scipy, keras, tensorflow, transformers and others.

 ### Tech Stack
 ------------
+*Python 3.9.1 and its libraries
+*SQLite for database
+*AWS EC2 for API endpoint
+*Github as VCS
+*VScode as Code Editor

 ### The resulting directory structure
 ------------